sycamore-rs/sycamore/docs/versioned_docs/v0.8/basics/components.md

 ### Default props

-When your making a custom component but you don't need all of them all the time.
+When you're making a custom component but you don't need all of them all the time.
 You can add a default value to it.

 ```rust
 #[derive(Prop)]